Updated: July 25, 2021

 And just like in your Science laboratory back in school, you need to define your problem first and list down what’s given.

 Then form a hypothesis and test it.
 If that fails, you form a new one and then test again; you do this until you find a solution.

 Having this perspective will make you more open to failure, which is a necessary experience towards achieving your goals.

-Ask anyone who’s earning a lot in the stock market how they started and they’ll tell you that they lost money first during the time when they’re still learning and experimenting with different strategies.
+Ask anyone who’s earning a lot in the stock market how they started and they’ll tell you that they lost money first when they’re still learning and experimenting with different strategies.

 Stop connecting things that are unrelated.

 Yesterday, you helped an old woman cross the street.
 Then today at work, your boss announced that you’re getting a promotion.

 Was that because of good karma?
 No, it’s not — you got that promotion because you’re good at your job.